freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 ![COOP ERD](assets/COOP_ERD.png)

 The entities in this ERD should be familiar to you - it's the COOP program structure - except this is how we might model COOP in a database based on the relationships between the different roles in the program.
 As mentioned earlier, entities can be thought of as the tables in our database.
-The boxes each represent a table in our database, and the lines between each show which ones are connected.
-The marks at the end of a line, known as the "Crow's Foot", indicate the type of relationship between two tables.
-Each table has a name and inside of the box are the attributes/column names along with their data types.
+The boxes each represent a table in our database, and the lines between each entity shows which ones are connected.
+The marks at the end of a line, known as the "Crow's Foot", indicate the type of relationship between the two tables.
+Each table has a name, and inside of the box are their attributes/column names along with their data types.
 We'll cover more about columns, data types, and relationships a little later on.

 As you can see, each of the roles in COOP (Captain, Program Manager, and Student) are represented by a table.
 Captains and Program Managers (PMs) are connected directly to one another since PMs are their supervisors.
-Then we see that Apprentices connected to the Cohort, just as you are an apprentice who are assigned to one cohort.
+Then we see that Apprentices are connected to the Cohort, just as you are an apprentice who is assigned to one cohort.
 Finally, the Cohort is the glue that connects the Captains to Apprentices (and by extension the PMs.)

 #### **Types of Relationships**